azerothcore/azerothcore.github.io/demo.md

 #### 3. TRINTIYCORE DEMO

 To compare AzerothCore features with TrinityCore one, you can use this address to connect to TC with your client and previous created demo account.
+NOTE: It's mostly offline to save resources, so if you want to test something on this server, please send a request on our discord channel and we will run it.

 **address:** server.azerothcore.org:60001